Kogol1/Kogol1/README.md

 ### Fullstack Laravel + VueJS developer.
-Freelance based in 🇨🇿 Czechia.
+Freelance developer based in 🇨🇿 Czechia.
 Get in touch with me if you want an awesome website for your project.

 ## Sorelio Software s.r.o.
 Laravel developer and project leader.